Gimbrint/Hnefetafl/README.md

 **1.** Install python, from: https://www.python.org/downloads/

-**2.** Open the terminal, go in the .\Source folder and install the required dependencies using:
+**2.** Open the terminal, go in the ./Source folder and install the required dependencies using:
 ```
 pip install -r ./requirements.txt
 ```